 At no fault of their own, countless Americans suffer from severe health problems and die wrongfully as a result of a dangerous drug.
 Pharmaceutical companies cut corners to increase profits and release dangerous and defective drugs onto the market.

-If you believe you or a family member was harmed by a dangerous or defective drug, you may have grounds to file a claim.
+If you believe you or a family member was harmed by a dangerous or defective drug, you may have grounds to file a claim for pharmaceutical litigation.
 Pharmaceutical lawsuits can bring about needed monetary compensation to cover medical expenses, lost work, and long-term care – and they also serve to prevent future suffering.
 When companies are faced with major litigation for dangerous pharmaceuticals, they are more likely improve the safety of their drugs.
 Reach out to OnderLaw today for more information.

 Androgel and other testosterone replacement therapies have been found to pose serious cardiac health risks to men.
 Furthermore, there is no evidence to suggest many men stand to benefit from taking testosterone replacements like Androgel.
 False and misleading advertising has led thousands of men to take testosterone therapy, completely unaware of the health risks and at no fault of their own.
 Read more about AndroGel and other testosterone drug lawsuits.

 Approved by a fast-track FDA process, Invokana is a drug prescribed to Type II diabetics that has been found to cause serious health problems, including kidney failure, ketoacidosis, cardiac problems, and death.
 Used as a method of glycemic control, medical experts now suggest Invokana risks outweigh the drug’s benefit.
 Invokana is a drug sold by Janssen, a subsidiary of Johnson & Johnson, and has been the subject of FDA warnings.
 Read more about Invokana lawsuits.